jeliasson/redwoodjs-on-kubernetes/README.md

 ### Ingress

-This ingress will route `/` to the web pods, and `/api` to the api pods and make sure we issue a SSL/TLS certificate.
+This ingress will route `/` to the web pods and `/api` to the api pods, and make sure we issue a SSL/TLS certificate using [cert-manager](https://cert-manager.io/docs/tutorials/acme/ingress/).

 ```yaml
 apiVersion: networking.k8s.io/v1beta1